unicode-org/cldr/docs/ldml/tr35-keyboards.md

 > The presence of this attrinbute indicates that normalization will not be applied to input text, matching, or output.
 > See [Normalization](#normalization) for additional details.
 >
-> **Note**: while this attribute is allowed by the specification, it should be used with caution, and keyboards with `normalization="disabled"` would not be accepted into the ClDR repository.
+> **Note**: while this attribute is allowed by the specification, it should be used with caution.

 **Example**